Current research activities:

 Once you have “passed”, you’ll be scheduled for 1-2 observation sessions a week at the zoo.
 Sessions last about 2 hours, and are conducted in the “AM” (between 10 and 12:30) or the “PM” (between 1 and 4).
 This means the schedule is pretty flexible.
 Students can observe singly or in pairs.

 The second type of research that I do involves hormonal assessments.
 We collect fecal samples (well, zookeepers collect them, then send them to me).
 This may sound messy–and it is–but it allows us to explore hormonal changes that may affect, or be affected by, behavior.
 Current studies involve changes in reproductive hormones in white-cheeked gibbon females as they mature, and measures of stress hormones in gorillas in response to a visual barrier.
 This work requires great attention to detail in the lab, and a very good ability to follow directions.
 We use assay kits, and students who are interested practice the methods before actually running assays.
 Non-invasive endocrinological assessment pairs very well with observational behavioral data.

 Once students have mastered skills, they may develop their own research projects (typically during their senior year).
 To date, “Team Ape” has expanded well beyond apes.
-We have completed studies on octopus, vampire bats, addax, horses, elephants, the Arctic Edge exhibit at the Buffalo Zoo, and giraffe.
+We have completed studies on octopus, vampire bats, addax, horses, elephants, giraffe, Humboldt penguins, lions, tigers, and polar bears.

 “Team Ape” has been a highly productive research team, because we work together and contribute to our long-term data base.

 |Faith Burns, Ray Kleinfelder, Adrienne Rothenberg, Gary Steele|

 |2010-2011||Faith Burns, Kelly Fox, Ray Kleinfelder, Chase LaDue, Matthew LeFauve, Alissa Mitchell, Heather Paye, Adrienne Rothenberg|